antarctica/sda-siis/README.md

 ## Status

-This application is an early alpha.
-Significant refactoring is ongoing and so should be considered unstable.
+This application is a mature alpha being prepared for its first test deployment.

 ## Overview